niemtec/obsidian-vault-backup/Habits of great software engineers.md

 ## Developing a Code Nose
 - Bad code comes with telltale signs like convoluted logic, lack of documentation, repetitive patterns etc. Once you know what to look for, it stands out.
 - It comes with experience, exposure, and conscious effort.
-It's about immersing oneself in various codebases, both good and bad, and analyzing them.
+It's about immersing oneself in various codebases, both good and bad, and analysing them.
 It's about seeking feedback, being open to criticism, and continuously learning.

 ## Strong Opinions Loosely Held
 - You develop your own touch over the years.
 Your own conviction that something is better.
 	- What works for one project or team might not work for another.
 	- Solutions that are hailed as revolutionary by some might be deemed redundant by others.
+- As valuable as strong opinions are, they must be tempered with flexibility.
+	- The tech world is in constant flux, with new tools, methodologies, and paradigms emerging regularly.
+	- Clinging rigidly to an opinion, especially in the face of new information or changing circumstances, can be a recipe for stagnation